tsetsova/book-summaries/site_reliability_engineering.md

 * cost
 * other service metrics

 Once appropriate metrics have been identified and agreed upon, consider using an **error budgets**.

 The main benefit of an error budget is that it provides both product development and SREs with a common incentive to find a balance between innovation and reliability.

 For example:
 A service needs to have 99% availability.
 Therefore the error budget allows for 1% downtime.

 While the system meets this objective, product development can take more risks.
-However, as the budget is being drained, product development themselves will add more tests or slow down their velocity to ensure they don't exceed the budget.
+However, as the budget is being drained, product developers themselves will add more tests or slow down their velocity to ensure they don't exceed the budget.
 If the budget is ever exceeded, releases are temporarily halted while additional resources are invested in resilience and performance.

-In this way the error budget helos manage risk with cost.
+In this way the error budget helps balance risk with cost.